Our Services

 Helpful Resources

-There are several causes to consider for a relentless itchy nipple.
-Most cases stem from skin irritants or eczema, but dry skin, fungal or bacterial infection, hormonal shifts, and breastfeeding issues are also common; gentle, fragrance-free products, breathable fabrics, moisturizers, and brief hydrocortisone can help.
+A relentless itchy nipple has several possible causes.
+Most cases result from skin irritants or eczema, though dry skin, fungal or bacterial infection, hormonal changes, and breastfeeding issues are also common triggers.
+Gentle, fragrance-free products, breathable fabrics, daily moisturizers, and short-term hydrocortisone often provide relief.

-See below for important details and red flags that change next steps, including symptoms lasting more than 2 to 3 weeks, one-sided or crusting changes, discharge, a lump, warmth, swelling, fever, or a newly inverted nipple, which may signal infection or rarely Paget’s disease.
+However, certain red flags change next steps and warrant medical attention: symptoms lasting more than 2 to 3 weeks, one-sided or crusting changes, nipple discharge, a lump, warmth, swelling, fever, or a newly inverted nipple.
+These can signal infection or, rarely, Paget's disease of the breast.

 An itchy nipple can be surprisingly uncomfortable—and frustrating.
 For many people, it's a temporary nuisance caused by dry skin or irritation.
 But when the itching is persistent, intense, or accompanied by other changes, it may signal something that needs closer attention.